hanzamzamy/DSEC_Object-Detection/dataset/readme.md

 - **Performance over Disk Loading**: Adding more positional variety by manually sourcing disk images increases dataset size and load time, whereas Albumentations keeps training fast and efficient.

 - **Final Outcome**: Despite some data starting centered, the model sees diverse, augmented data during training.
 This can be verified from the spread in the training log and the model’s performance.

+## Acknowledgements

+Oreo and its associated visual appearance are registered trademarks of [Mondelez International, Inc](https://www.mondelezinternational.com/).
+This project includes references to the Oreo product solely for non-commercial, experimental purposes, with no affiliation, sponsorship, or endorsement implied.